JadedOhana6/consumerfinance/README.md

 - Complaints List

 ## Data Cleaning and Preparation
-The following tasks were performed: Checked for duplicates, correct formatting.
+The following tasks were performed:
+1. Checked for duplicates
+2. Corrected formatting
+3. Combined similar categories under 'product, 'sub-product', 'issue', 'sub-issue'.

-## Exploratory Analysis & Findings
+## Exploratory Analysis and Findings
 1. When do complaints rise or fall over time?
 -- There are more complaints in the first half of the year than in the next half.
 -- Companies also receive more complaints on weekdays than weekends.